Northern-Block/credential-governance-docs/city-of-vancouver/rental-property-rental-business-licence.md

 - The individual or authorized representative (credential holder), and
 - The business/property information associated with the licence.

-The credential enables the holder to prove, in real time, that they are licensed by the City of Vancouver to operate a rental business (short-term or long-term).
+The credential enables the holder to prove, in real time, that they are licensed by the City of Vancouver to operate a rental property business (short-term or long-term) at the specified location/address.

 ### 4.3 Attributes

-The attributes of the Municipal Property Rental Business Licence credential are organized by topic and described below.
+The attributes of the Rental Property Rental Business Licence credential are organized by topic and described below.

----

 #### 4.3.1 Attributes about the Licence